Redfin Co. (NASDAQ:RDFN) Insider Scott Nagel Sells 12,000 Shares

 Redfin Co.
-(NASDAQ:RDFN) insider Scott Nagel sold 12,000 shares of Redfin stock in a transaction dated Friday, December 17th.
-The stock was sold at an average price of $38.37, for a total value of $460,440.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+(NASDAQ:RDFN) insider Scott Nagel sold 12,000 shares of the stock in a transaction that occurred on Wednesday, December 22nd.
+The shares were sold at an average price of $40.19, for a total transaction of $482,280.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Scott Nagel also recently made the following trade(s):

-RDFN has been the topic of a number of recent analyst reports.
-Evercore ISI reissued a “hold” rating and set a $60.00 price target on shares of Redfin in a report on Sunday, November 7th.
-DA Davidson reduced their price target on Redfin from $62.00 to $50.00 and set a “neutral” rating for the company in a report on Monday, November 22nd.
-Royal Bank of Canada reduced their price target on Redfin from $66.00 to $60.00 and set an “outperform” rating for the company in a report on Friday, November 5th.
-Truist Securities reduced their price target on Redfin from $90.00 to $88.00 and set a “buy” rating for the company in a report on Monday, November 8th.
-Finally, Piper Sandler reaffirmed a “buy” rating and issued a $69.00 price target on shares of Redfin in a report on Friday, November 19th.
-Ten research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $70.23.
+Several institutional investors and hedge funds have recently made changes to their positions in RDFN.
+Bares Capital Management Inc. increased its position in shares of Redfin by 55.8% during the second quarter.
+Bares Capital Management Inc. now owns 7,994,900 shares of the company’s stock valued at $506,957,000 after acquiring an additional 2,864,685 shares during the last quarter.
+Janus Henderson Group PLC increased its position in shares of Redfin by 45.9% during the third quarter.
+Janus Henderson Group PLC now owns 6,232,964 shares of the company’s stock valued at $312,271,000 after acquiring an additional 1,960,917 shares during the last quarter.
+Bank of New York Mellon Corp increased its position in shares of Redfin by 82.2% during the third quarter.
+Bank of New York Mellon Corp now owns 2,472,823 shares of the company’s stock valued at $123,889,000 after acquiring an additional 1,115,726 shares during the last quarter.
+Durable Capital Partners LP increased its position in shares of Redfin by 6.7% during the second quarter.
+Durable Capital Partners LP now owns 9,163,912 shares of the company’s stock valued at $581,084,000 after acquiring an additional 576,272 shares during the last quarter.
+Finally, Jefferies Group LLC increased its position in shares of Redfin by 4,020.7% during the second quarter.
+Jefferies Group LLC now owns 576,900 shares of the company’s stock valued at $36,581,000 after acquiring an additional 562,900 shares during the last quarter.
+Institutional investors and hedge funds own 87.07% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Lumature Wealth Partners LLC acquired a new stake in Redfin in the third quarter valued at about $38,000.
-Orion Capital Management LLC lifted its position in Redfin by 70.0% in the third quarter.
-Orion Capital Management LLC now owns 850 shares of the company’s stock valued at $43,000 after purchasing an additional 350 shares during the period.
-First Mercantile Trust Co. acquired a new stake in Redfin in the third quarter valued at about $71,000.
-Amundi acquired a new stake in Redfin in the second quarter valued at about $158,000.
-Finally, DekaBank Deutsche Girozentrale lifted its position in Redfin by 35.5% in the third quarter.
-DekaBank Deutsche Girozentrale now owns 2,857 shares of the company’s stock valued at $141,000 after purchasing an additional 748 shares during the period.
-87.07% of the stock is currently owned by hedge funds and other institutional investors.
+Several equities analysts have issued reports on RDFN shares.
+DA Davidson decreased their price objective on shares of Redfin from $62.00 to $50.00 and set a “neutral” rating on the stock in a report on Monday, November 22nd.
+Zacks Investment Research raised shares of Redfin from a “sell” rating to a “hold” rating in a report on Thursday, October 28th.
+Evercore ISI reaffirmed a “hold” rating and set a $60.00 price objective on shares of Redfin in a report on Sunday, November 7th.
+Royal Bank of Canada decreased their price objective on shares of Redfin from $66.00 to $60.00 and set an “outperform” rating on the stock in a report on Friday, November 5th.
+Finally, Piper Sandler reissued a “buy” rating and issued a $69.00 price target on shares of Redfin in a research note on Friday, November 19th.
+Ten research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat, Redfin currently has a consensus rating of “Hold” and an average target price of $70.23.

 Redfin Corp. provides real estate brokerage services.
 The firm engages in buying and selling homes.
 It operates through the following segments: Real Estate Services and Properties.
 The Real Estate Services segment consists of revenue transactions.
 The Properties segment consists of home purchase costs, capitalized improvements, selling expenses and home maintenance expenses.